 Case 1: Differential wave disturbance with respect to the existing conditions.

 Case 2: Differential wave disturbance of the two alternatives layouts (alternatives 2 and 3) with respect to the layout originally proposed (alternative 1)

 Rating is calculated using an evaluation model that takes into account the following wave disturbance parameters for each zone:

 - Wave height exceeding predefined limits of allowable disturbance (Hm0(exc)),

 - Zonal percentage area exceeding predefined limits of allowable disturbance (PAexc).

-The table above summarizes the parameters calculated (averages of all wave cases per season) for each zone indicated in the disturbance plots, as well as the individual score obtained.
-Thus, the effectiveness of each solution can be systematically evaluated, individually for each parameter and overall.
+The above table summarizes the parameters calculated (averages of all wave cases per period) for each zone indicated in the disturbance plots, as well as the individual rating obtained.
+Thus, the effectiveness of each solution can be systematically evaluated, individually for each parameter and overall as well.